alistairmcmillan/alistairmcmillan.github.io/_posts/2022-10-15-Setting-up-a-knowledge base-using-mediawiki.markdown

     c:\knowledgebase\bin\apache\apache-2.4.54\bin\httpd.exe -k install -n "KB Apache 2.4.54"

-Ideally know you should have the two services side by side when you check them in Computer Management.
+Ideally now you should have the two services side by side when you check them in Computer Management.

 	KB Apache 2.4.54
 	KB MariaDB 10.9.3